Taxi Driver (1976): You Talkin’ to Me? Well, Please Don’t.

 It’s De Niro at his most unnervingly intense and it’s no wonder it became one of the most quoted, studied and over-imitated performances of all time.
 Somewhere out there, an open mic actor is butchering that line right now.

-Scorsese’s Direction: Grim, Gorgeous, and Drenched in Filth
+Scorsese’s Direction: Grim, Gorgeous and Drenched in Filth

 Scorsese paints 1970s New York as a rotting organism full of sex, sin and flickering neon signs.
 His direction is both stylish and deeply unsettling, with Bernard Herrmann’s eerie score slithering under the surface like a nervous breakdown in musical form.